-Schools have finished for the summer!
-If you have children to entertain there is so much to see and do here in East Renfrewshire.
-We have beaches, parks historic attractions and museums right on our doorstep.
-Here are our top picks for days out with the children.
-What’s more, with such great transport links into Glasgow from the southside there are also some ideas for days out in the city.
+The summer holidays are nearly upon us and over the last few years we’ve all missed out on the amazing venues right on our doorstep.
+If you have children to entertain there is so much to see and do here in East Renfrewshire including beaches, parks, historic attractions and museums right on our doorstep.
+Here are our top picks for days out with the children and with such great transport links into Glasgow from the southside, here are some ideas for days out in the city.

 This is one of Glasgow’s most impressive family attractions, presenting science and technology in unique and inspiring ways.
 It has lots of activities to keep visitors of all ages entertained for hours.
 There are two acres of interactive exhibits, workshops, shows, activities, a planetarium and an IMAX cinema.
 You could spend a whole day here and still come back for more!

 This is a day out that you won’t tire of, Pollok Estate and Country park is Glasgow’s only, and largest, country park.
-With extensive woodlands and gardens, it was formerly part of the Old Pollok Estate and home to the world-famous Burrell Collection (closed for refurbishment until 2020).
+With extensive woodlands and gardens, it was formerly part of the Old Pollok Estate and home to the world-famous Burrell Collection which has opened after a period of refurbishment.
 The park features walled gardens, a play park, countryside ranger centre, wildlife garden, highland cattle, riverside walks and picnic areas.
 The historic Pollok House is one of the National Trust’s grandest properties with vast servants’ quarters, an impressive collection of Spanish Art and kitchen café.

 Named the UK’s Best Park 2016, this historic park is spread over 143 acres and is located next to Giffnock, Newton Mearns and Thornliebank.
 Dating back to around 1530 it was gifted to the people of Glasgow in 1906.
 It’s a mix of formal and informal spaces with a beautiful duck pond and café, a recently renovated children’s play area, skate park, gym equipment dotted throughout the park, learning pavilion, walled gardens, garden centre, woodlands and a waterfall.